 The moment you start dragging, you will see a line from the source drag button to the icon that you are dragging.
-If you hover the mouse over filter buttons or source selection buttons they will automatically be activated.
-The mouse cursor will snap to any available modulation target.
+If you hover the mouse over the bands in the display or source selection buttons they will automatically be activated.
+The line will snap to any available modulation target.

 |Now drop the icon on the highlighted target of the parameter that you would like to modulate, for example the Filter Frequency knob.
 That's all there is to it!|